zanetagebka/nua-screeners/backend/README.md

 Dr. May is available
 ```

+Addtional requirements:

+* Application should be runnable via the command line
+* Your code should include tests

 Finally, please provide a short paragraph which describes your solution and why you took the approach that you did.

 # On Site Pair Programming